lysyi3m/atom-postcss-sorting/README.md

 4. `~/.postcss-sorting.json` (in your `HOME` directory)

-Notifications can also be disabled from the package settings.
+Notifications and process on save can also be disabled from the package settings.

 ## Usage